 Psychotherapy is not free and for many there is a personal financial cost.
 If you have health insurance, it may pay some portion of the fee.
 Prior to beginning therapy we recommend you speak to your insurance representative and find out how much you are expected to pay and if there are limits to the number of sessions your insurance will provide.

 Some research suggests that when one spouse or partner meets alone with a therapist to discuss problems involving the other partner, there is a chance that this could increase tension for a couple.
-Therapy may disrupt a marital relationship and sometimes may even lead to a divorce.
-For this reason, many marital or relationship problems are best addressed with both individuals coming to therapy together.
+Therapy may disrupt a committed relationship and sometimes may even lead to a break-up.
+For this reason, many relationship problems are best addressed with both individuals coming to therapy together.
+Under exceptional circumstances it may be helpful for one or both parties to attend individual sessions with the therapist to support the couples work.

 Finally, not all therapy is effective.
 If you have been in therapy for several weeks or months, and it does not feel like you are making progress, you should speak to your therapist.
 It may be that you would do better with a different approach to therapy, or even with a different therapist.
 As therapists, we know that we cannot be everything to everybody, and we are comfortable helping you make a change if needed.
 If you wish for another professional’s opinion at any time, or wish to talk with another therapist, we will help you find a qualified person and will provide him or her with the information needed.